microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Get-WinGetPackage.md

 This command lists all of the packages installed on your system.
 The output includes packages installed from WinGet sources and packages installed by other methods.
-Packages that have package identifiers starting with `MSIX` or `ARP` were not installed from a WinGet source.
+Packages that have package identifiers starting with `MSIX` or `ARP` could not be correlated to a WinGet source.

 ## EXAMPLES